Buying a new TV - Whats all the hype......

 direckt> viewing angle is not an issue with new LCDs really, the blacks are a little washed out on our screen but the model up from ours has fixed this issue apparently. doesn't wreck the experience of full HD ps3 and/or full HD TV broadcast.

-DO NOT get a non full hd non 1080p screen whatever you do. size is not really the issue as it depends on the space you are puting it in really (a 50" is really silly in a bedsit for example ).
+DO NOT get a non full hd non 1080p screen whatever you do. size is not really the issue as it depends on the space you are puting it in really (a 50" is really silly in a bedsit for example :P).
 Must have full 1080p to reap the benefits of PS3.

 Re: Buying a new TV - Whats all the hype......

-i could be wrong but there arnt ny games that are actually 1080p they all 720 arnt they?deviant wrote: DO NOT get a non full hd non 1080p screen whatever you do. size is not really the issue as it depends on the space you are puting it in really (a 50" is really silly in a bedsit for example ).
+deviant wrote: DO NOT get a non full hd non 1080p screen whatever you do. size is not really the issue as it depends on the space you are puting it in really (a 50" is really silly in a bedsit for example :P).
 Must have full 1080p to reap the benefits of PS3.

 stray???